andrematte/ds-project-template/README.md

-# ds-project-template
+# Data Science Project Template
- Template for Data Science projects.
+ Template for Data Science projects based on Cookiecutter with some personal tweaks.